 Food allergies are usually triggered by the protein component of dog food.
-Your Boston Terrier may be allergic to chicken, turkey, pork, beef, lamb or horse-meat.
-Because Boston Terriers have very sensitive stomach and suffer from intestinal gas, their digestive system goes hay wire when they eat something they are allergic to.
+Your Boston Terrier may be allergic to chicken, turkey, pork, beef, lamb, or horse meat.
+Because Boston Terriers have a very sensitive stomach and suffer from intestinal gas, their digestive system goes haywire when they eat something they are allergic to.
 A simple diet change will help you in the step to curing your dog's allergy.
-Switch your dog to a low antigen diet, preferably something he hasn't eaten yet like potato, rabbit, venison or duck.
+Switch your dog to a low antigen diet, preferably something he hasn't eaten yet like potato, rabbit, venison, or duck.

 Some Boston Terrier allergies are triggered by inhalants.
-Boston Terriers can be allergic to the same things as humans are, like all types of pollens, mildew, molds and dust mites.
+Boston Terriers can be allergic to the same things as humans are, like all types of pollens, mildew, molds, and dust mites.
 Most dogs develop these allergies from spring until fall.
-Unlike us, Boston Terriers don't get runny noses when they inhale something their allergic to.
-Instead they get really itchy.
+Unlike us, Boston Terriers don't get runny noses when they inhale something they're allergic to.
+Instead, they get really itchy.
 They'll scratch, chew and lick every area of their body including their feet.

-The reason for food allergies is that the Boston Terrier becomes allergic to the protein element of the food that you are usually feeding you dog.
-The Boston Terrier's reaction will be to itch a lot, have gastrointestinal problems, get chronic ear infection or have respiratory distress.
+The reason for food allergies is that the Boston Terrier becomes allergic to the protein element of the food that you are usually feeding your dog.
+The Boston Terrier's reaction will be to itch a lot, have gastrointestinal problems, get a chronic ear infection or have respiratory distress.

 Boston Terrier allergies can be sparked off by inhalants and the dog will get irritated by something floating around in the air.
-But unlike us, dogs won't get runny nose, sneeze or allergic rhinitis.
+But unlike us, dogs won't get a runny nose, sneeze, or allergic rhinitis.
 They will scratch themselves when they inhale something they are allergic to.
 The best way to prevent this is to keep your house clean.
-Vacuum and tidy up your place everyday, especially your Boston Terrier's bed.
+Vacuum and tidy up your place every day, especially your Boston Terrier's bed.
 While doing this though, keep your dog in a separate place room or something.

-Because Boston Terriers are very expressive and doting, people and families love having them for a pet.
-For this reason it is important to take proper measure to ensure that your Boston Terrier will be healthy and live a happy long life.
+Because Boston Terriers are very expressive and doting, people and families love having them as a pet.
+For this reason, it is important to take proper measures to ensure that your Boston Terrier will be healthy and live a happy long life.